What Is a Split Annuity?

 While these choices might seem daunting, you don’t have to make them alone.
 An annuity expert can look at your unique situation to help you chart your path forward.
 Speak with one of our licensed annuity agents to decide if a split annuity is right for you.

-About McElroy Donna
+About Donna McElroy

 Donna began in the financial business as a part-time teller at a local bank in 1991.
 She was quickly given several promotions as her dedication to customers’ needs was apparent and appreciated.
 Unfortunately, the bank was bought out, which changed Donna’s trajectory to seek out an education to obtain her insurance license, she started her firm, she’s the current president of Financial Investment Services.Donna thrives on making a difference for her clients, securing their financial needs.
 Not just focused on Annuities and Life Insurance but with all retirement and financial needs as well.
 Ensuring a safe retirement for her clients gives her more joy than any amount of money ever could.